jiakaiBot/deCloudflare/subfiles/cloudflared/blocklists.md

-## How many % of DNS filter/blocklists are using Cloudflare?
+## How many % of domains listed in DNS filter/blocklists are using Cloudflare?

 Below are some of public blocklists to block ads, affiliate, tracking, metrics, telemetry etc.